How to Sleep With SI Joint Pain: Best Sleeping Positions for Sacroiliac Relief (2025)

 With SI joint pain, sleeping and sitting can be especially difficult.
 It can cause dull, aching pain near the top of the buttocks and lower back.
 You may also notice that pain is worse at night, and even experience sharp stabbing pain when moving quickly, like sitting up in bed or rolling over.

 Pain can move down the body and into the legs.
 It can feel like tingling, burning, stiffness, and tightness.
+Proper sleep positioning and support are essential parts of SI joint pain management—especially if your symptoms flare up at night.

 The Best Sleeping Positions for SI Joint Relief